THE SACRIFICE FOR SIN

 3. The Ministry of the New Testament Priesthood was begun by Christ’s Self-dedication and Self-sanctification, in accordance with His words in the High-Priestly prayer: “I sanctify Myself” (John 17.19).

-As the kontakion of the Feast puts it: “Thou hast even now by anticipation saved us.”[13]So at the Presentation Christ saved us “by anticipation” - in anticipation, that is, of the completion of the Sacrifice on Golgotha.
-We can put it more strongly: the Sacrifice on Golgotha was not only anticipated but also begun here, in the Temple.
+As the kontakion of the Feast puts it: “Thou hast even now by anticipation saved us.”
+At the Meeting Christ saved us “by anticipation” - in anticipation, that is, of the completion of the Sacrifice on Golgotha.
+We can put it more strongly: the Sacrifice was not only anticipated but begun here, in the Temple.
+“For Christ the Artificer, Who was before all things, as a newborn child is offered to God His Father in the temple by His Mother the Virgin: for He has been greatly glorified.”[14]

 Naturally, therefore, Symeon immediately speaks about the Cross: “This Child is set for the fall and resurrection of many in Israel; and for a sign which shall be spoken against” (Luke 2.34).
 “The fall and resurrection of many”, as Blessed Theophylact says, is “the fall of those who do not believe, and the resurrection of those who believe”.
-And the “sign” is “the Cross, which until this very day is spoken against, that is, it is rejected by those who do not believe”.[14]In other words, the Ministry of the New Testament consists in the Death of Christ on the Cross, and its aim is the resurrection of many to true spiritual life through right belief in His Death and Resurrection.
+And the “sign” is “the Cross, which until this very day is spoken against, that is, it is rejected by those who do not believe”.
+[15]

-At His Meeting with the Old Testament priesthood in the Temple, Christ as the High Priest of the New Testament dedicated Himself as an offering to the Lord.
+At His Meeting with the Old Testament priesthood in the Temple, Christ as the High Priest of the New dedicated Himselfas an offering to the Lord.
 This was the beginning of the path to Golgotha, when He could say of His Sacrifice: “It is finished”.
-It was the beginning of the path that led to His offering the already-completed Sacrifice to His disciples in His Body and Blood.
+It was the beginning of the path that led to His offering the Sacrifice to His disciples in His Body and Blood.
 For, as St. Gregory of Nyssa writes: “He offered Himself for us, Victim and Sacrifice, and Priest as well, and ‘Lamb of God Who taketh away the sins of the world’.
 When did He do this?
 When He made His own Body food and His own Blood drink for His disciples, for this much is clear to anyone, that a sheep cannot be eaten by a man unless its being eaten is preceded by its being slaughtered.
-This giving of His own Body to His disciples for eating clearly indicates that the sacrifice of the Lamb has now been completed.”[15]
+This giving of His own Body to His disciples for eating clearly indicates that the sacrifice of the Lamb has now been completed.”
+[16]

 Again, St. John Chrysostom writes: “Why does He say: ‘This cup is the New Testament’?
 Because there was also a cup of the Old Testament: the libations and blood of brute creatures.
 For after sacrificing, they used to receive the blood in a chalice and bowl and so pour it out.
 Since that time, instead of the blood of beasts, He brought in His own Blood.
 Lest any should be troubled on hearing this, He reminds them of the ancient sacrifice…”[16]